EmaSuriano/e2e-react-native-detox/README.md

 # e2e-react-native-detox

-> Project bootstrap with `react-native init` and configured with Detox to provide End-to-End testing
+> Project bootstrap with `react-native init` and configured with [Detox](https://github.com/wix/Detox) to provide End-to-End testing

+This project has been used as a demo for the article of: [End-to-End testing in React Native with Detox](link-not-defined-yet)

 ## Setup project